 Do you want to have the ultimate Iceland experience by going through the middle of the country, and set camp in the mountains instead of sleeping in hotels?

 RECOMMENDED CAR: you have a choice and one choice only: you need a car that can reach the Icelandic F-roads (a type of road I will describe later).

 Your choice should be a 4×4 (an all-wheel drive).
-It is not allowed to bring any other type of car on these F-roads, and for good reason.
-Of course, the bigger the car, the more interesting and fun it will be, but it depends also on your budget.
+There is a wide variety of SUV rentals in Iceland that offer 4w4 cars.
+It is not allowed to drive any other type of cars on these F-roads, and for good reason.
+Of course, the bigger the car, the more interesting and fun it will be, but it also depends on your budget.

-PRICE PER DAY: 65 -130 euros per day for the cheaper models, or up to 150 -250 per day for the high end options, depending on the season.
+PRICE PER DAY: 65 -130 EUR per day for the cheaper models, or up to 150 -250 per day for the high end options, depending on the season.

 As I mentioned above, there are 2 sites where you can compare all the deals and choose the best prices according to your needs and dates

 The closer you get to the peak season (July – August), the more expensive cars can get!

 2. You looking for a comfortable trip, along Iceland’s Ring Road